-One of the major concerns many people have when buying hearing aids is their hearing loss will worsen if they start wearing hearing aids, their hearing loss will get worse.
-You might hear stories of people who wear hearing aids and, after a few weeks of doing so, they seem to have a harder time hearing without their hearing aids than they did before using them.
+One of the major concerns many people have when buying hearing aids is their hearing loss will worsen if they start wearing hearing aids.
+Could hearing aids cause hearing loss?
+You might hear stories of people who wear hearing aids and, after a few weeks of doing so, they seem to have a harder time hearing without their devices than they did before using them.
 However, the reality is that it’s a matter of perception and their brains tricking them.

-Under the majority of circumstances, the answer to “Will my hearing aids cause hearing loss?” is no. But hearing devices can damage your hearing further if not programmed correctly.
-Because hearing loss can be caused by prolonged exposure to loud noises (above 80 decibels is typically considered the top threshold), programming your hearing aids properly is critical.
-If your hearing aids are programmed to make noises too loud, this can be problematic as they may get louder than necessary and cause damage.
+Under most circumstances, the answer to “Will my hearing aids cause hearing loss?” is no. But hearing devices can damage your hearing further if not programmed correctly.
+Because hearing loss can be caused by prolonged exposure to loud noises (80 decibels is typically considered the top threshold), programming your hearing aids properly is critical.
+If your hearing aids are programmed to make noises way louder than you actually need, that programming could cause additional hearing damage.
 However, if hearing aids are programmed correctly, fit well, and filter sounds properly, then they should not damage your hearing.

 Hearing aids can help slow the progression of your hearing loss.
 Are you familiar with the saying “use it or lose it”?
-Typically, people use this phrase to refer to muscle atrophy and the like, but it applies to your hearing as well.
 In order to stay healthy, nerves need stimulation.
-When you have hearing loss, some of your auditory nerve cells aren’t being used as often, so they can weaken further.
+When you have hearing loss, some of your auditory nerve cells are being underused, so they can weaken.
 Plus, your brain is working harder to hear sounds due to less information coming in through those damaged or weakened nerves.
 The combination of the two leads to further hearing loss.
-Meanwhile, wearing hearing aids amplifies sounds you would struggle to hear otherwise, stimulating the auditory nerve cells and “exercising” them, so your hearing (and quality of life) stays optimal under the conditions.